-REST (REpresentational State Transfer) is a set of design patterns that defines how different applications interact and share information with each other (almost always over the Internet).
+REST (Representational State Transfer) is a set of design patterns that define how different applications interact and share information with each other (almost always over the Internet).

 REST is designed to work with HTTP (hypertext transfer protocol).
 With HTTP, each “resource” on the Internet has its own URL.
 Resources can be individual products, clients, users, images, Web pages, files, or other site content.